craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Actstow / Cenva Minyo

 You spent your life before adventure in the [[Actstow Hills]].
 You may have lived in a home within a suspended forest village or in the tunnels in the hills themselves.
-You learned to navigate the social complexities of co-existing in-between these two vastly different locales.
+You learned to navigate the social complexities of co-existing in-between these two vastly different and yet deeply entangled societies.

 You gain +2 to your Charisma Score and +1 to your Dexterity Score.
 You are proficient with the Perception and Persuasion Skills.
 You know [[Actcenvan (language)]] and your choice of one of the following;
 - [[Fanyaquestan (language)]]
 - [[Kantine (language)]]
 - [[Arthurian (language)]]

-In addition, you gain the Historian (UA) feat.
+In addition;
+- You gain proficiency in the History skill.
+If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.

 # North Eastern
 ## Church of the White Flame